silbinarywolf/proposal-fel/README.md

 - A component must begin with a captial letter.
     - Reasoning: Make it clear when using a regular tag vs a component, ie. "div" vs "Div"
 - Keywords: (These can be escaped with a \\, ie, if you want a HTML element called "if", do \\if)
-    - def
+    - Top Level or Def
         - style (also a tagName)
-    - stylerules
         - html (also a tagName)
         - script (also a tagName)
+        - stylerules
         - config
+    - Top Level
+        - import
+    - Def
         - properties
+    - HTML Block:
         - children
-    - import

-    Control flow:
+    - Control flow:
         - if
         - for (do the Golang thins, one keyword for looping)
-    Types:
+    - Types:
         - string
         - enum
         - int (64-bit integer)